Office of Undergraduate Admission & Recruitment

 - Admission Application

-- Official Test Scores or Test-Optional
+- Official Test Scores (if not test-optional)

 - Application Fee or Fee Waiver